Growth of quasiconvex subgroups: Beyond hyperbolic groups

 \refprop{SmallGrowthTight} also enables us to extend \refthm{GrowthGeneral} to the context of groups acting on CAT(0) cube complexes.
 We recall the definitions very quickly, while pointing the reader to e.g.\ \cite{HagenArboreal} or \cite{WiseCBMS2012} for a detailed treatment.

 For $0 \leq n < \infty$, an \emph{$n$-cube} is $[-\frac{1}{2}, \frac{1}{2}]^n$.
 A \emph{cube complex} is the union of a number of cubes, possibly of different dimensions, glued by isometry along their faces.
 A cube complex $\calX$ is called \emph{CAT(0)} if it is simply connected, and if the link of every vertex is a flag simplicial complex.

-Gromov proved that this combinatorial definition is equivalent to the CAT(0) inequality for geodesic triangles.
+A CAT(0) cube complex $\calX$ has two natural metrics: the $L^1$ or \emph{combinatorial metric} that metric that agrees on $\calX^{(0)}$ with the graph metric on $\Upsilon = \calX^{(1)}$; and the $L^2$ or \emph{CAT(0) metric} obtained by extending the Euclidean path-metric on the cubes.
+(By a theorem of Gromov, the $L^2$ metric indeed satisfies the CAT(0) inequality for geodesic triangles.
+See Leary \cite{Leary_KanThurston} and the references therein.)
+The theorem below is valid in either metric on $\calX$.

 A \emph{midcube} of an $n$-cube $C$ is an $(n-1)$ cube obtained by restricting one coordinate of $C$ to $0$.
 A \emph{hyperplane} $V \subset \calX$ is a connected union of midcubes, with the property that $V$ intersects every cube of $\calX$ in a midcube or in the empty set.
+Every hyperplane separates $\calX$.
+A hyperplane is $V$ called \emph{essential} if both components of $\calX - V$ contain points arbitrarily far from $V$.

-The \emph{hyperplane carrier} of $V$ is the subcomplex of $\calX$ consisting of all cubes that meet $V$.
+The \emph{carrier} of a hyperplane $V$ is the subcomplex of $\calX$ consisting of all cubes that meet $V$.
 The adjacency of hyperplane carriers can be encoded in the \emph{contact graph} $\calC \calX$, introduced by Hagen \cite{HagenArboreal}.
 The vertices of this graph are hyperplanes of $\calX$, and hyperplanes $V,W$ are connected by an edge of $\calC \calX$ if and only if their carriers are disjoint.
 Hagen proved that $\calC \calX$ is a quasi-tree, and in particular is hyperbolic \cite{HagenArboreal}.

 With this background, we can now state and prove the following result.